squeakerdev/raid/README.md

 # raid
-A code sample from a client project.
+A code sample of part of a Discord bot, built for a client project.